 The organization must be constantly on guard against the tendency of members on all levels to self-cultivation, i.e., the use of the organization's resources only for the development of the individual.
 On the other hand, if the leadership is not playing its proper role of encouraging the independent creativity of the membership, the tendency of membership is to slip into passivity, merely receiving and supporting instructions from the leadership.
 As the organization then begins to stagnate, leadership again is tempted to exhort the membership to greater efforts and liveliness.
-But this exhortation is futile, since by definition, agitation of the ciples of the daily practice of a revolutionary cadre organization, not because they have been imposed or because they are guaranteed by statute, but because of the deep conviction of each member that these are both necessary to the development of the organization.
-Every member is bound by the decision of the organization because every member realizes that without discipline, everybody and anybody could go his or her own way, do his or her own thing, and the organization would fall apart.
+But this exhortation is futile, since by definition, agitation of the members is contrary to the role of leadership, and so forth and so on.